Should You Worry About Your Havanese Shedding?

 When Do Havanese Shed?

-So you are wondering when do Havanese shed?
+So you are wondering as a dog breed when do Havanese shed?

-For such scrappy, long-haired pups, Havanese will not shed nearly as much as people think.
+For such scrappy, long-haired pups, Havanese will not shed much, and not as much as people think.
 It looks like they would because of all that hair, but they don’t.

 This is because their hair lives a long and healthy life.
 This may seem like a silly thing to say, but that’s the science behind it.
 The Havanese’s hair does not die and fall off their bodies as quickly as other dogs’ hair does.
 Of course, every animal that grows hair sheds a little, even us humans, but Havanese are exceptional at keeping their hair for longer.

-The times you can expect your Havanese dog to shed the most are going to be earlier in the spring and later in the fall.
+The times you can expect your Havanese dog to shed the most are going to be earlier in the spring and later in the fall, just like another dog breed.
 This is the shedding season for your Havanese.
 You can keep your house nearly 100% free of dog hair even in these two seasons by brushing your dog’s hair with a quality dog brush every day in the morning.
 It’s a good routine to get into anyway.

 Havanese Shedding and Allergies

 Havanese dogs are classified as hypoallergenic.
 This is because of what we already stated: the dog’s hair will stay on their body for longer.
 This means less of sneeze-worthy dandruff and hair particles that cause allergies will be floating around your home.
-Havanese dogs are perfect for people with dog allergies (so long as the allergies aren’t life-threatening), and many who are allergic to dogs love them because of their long hair.
+The havanese breed is perfect for people with dog allergies (so long as the allergies aren’t life-threatening), and many who are allergic to dogs love them because of their long hair.
 Normally if someone is allergic to dogs they are restricted to short-haired breeds.

 We have an entire article on hypoallergenic Havanese dogs.
 Please visit it for more details on how Havanese dogs can work for you and your allergies.